uviclibraries/infographics/2-canva-charts.md

   - Change the text below the graph to **15% Less Stress**
   - Delete the text box that is unused.

+4. **Add another chart**
+  - Go back into **Elements** and **Charts** and scroll down to find **Infographics Charts** and then click on **See all**.
+  - There are some useful charts for infographics and research posters in this category (the Pictogram charts are fun) but this example we are going to use the Progress Dial.
+Click and drag it over into your design. \
+  - Change the Percentage to 43, and adjust the Line Weight to a thickness you prefer.
+Change the colour using the menu options at the top.

 Great Job!
 You are ready to move on to the next activity